 Located at Jefferson & Elm under the water tower is one of the most used parks in the park system.
 Merrill Cabin is available for reservations as well as the shelter on Elm.
 Playground equipment, disc golf course, a 4-mile mountain bike trail, picnic tables, bar-be-cue grill, restrooms, trails, bridges, ponds, benches, and drinking fountains are available at this 47 acre park.

 Consisting of four quadrants at the intersection of Highway 34 and Highway 63.
-Ponds, playground equipment, drinking fountains, shelters with bar-be-cue grills, horse arena, sand volleyball, fishing, camping, walking and biking paths, softball, basketball, tennis, football and soccer are available at this 340 acre park.
+Ponds, playground equipment, drinking fountains, shelters with BBQ grills, horse arena, sand volleyball, fishing, camping, walking and biking trails, softball, basketball, tennis, football and soccer are available at this 340 acre park.

 A place just for skateboards, inline skates and trick bike riders.
 The Skate Park is located downtown on Market Street on the banks of the Des Moines River.
 This free park features miniramps, a spine ramp, and a street course with boxes, rails, banks, and quaterpipes.
 Open 24/7.

 An open area of Ottumwa Park adjacent to the Beach Ottumwa.
 Noted for its amazing sycamore trees.
-Sycamore Park features the Kids First Playground, a new shelter building and plenty of fresh air.
+Sycamore Park features the Kids First Playground, a picnic shelter and plenty of fresh air.
 This area is also adjacent to the levee trail system along the Des Moines River.

 Located across from Bridge View Center on Church Street, this shady retreat has tennis courts and horseshoe pitching.
 This park serves as a memorial to Paul Troeger, one of Ottumwa's park commissioners.

 The Mid-West Little League calls this park home.
-Also available is a shelter with bar-be-cue grill, restrooms, picnic tables, playground equipment, drinking fountains and basketball and tennis courts.
+Also available is a shelter with BBQ grill, restrooms, picnic tables, playground equipment, drinking fountains and basketball and tennis courts.